gdancik/GEO-AWS/README.md

-# shinyGEO
+# *shinyGEO* - a web-based application for analyzing gene expression omnibus datasets
 *shinyGEO* (http://gdancik.github.io/shinyGEO/) is a web-based tool that allows a user to download the expression and sample data from a [Gene Expression Omnibus](http://www.ncbi.nlm.nih.gov/geo/browse/) dataset, select a gene of interest, and perform a survival or differential expression analysis using the available data.
-For both analyses, shinyGEO produces publication-ready graphics and generates R code ensuring that all analyses are reproducible.
+For both analyses, *shinyGEO* produces publication-ready graphics and generates R code ensuring that all analyses are reproducible.
 The tool is developed using shiny, a web application framework for R, a language for statistical computing and graphics.

 **Latest updates:** *shinyGEO* now allows for caching of GEO datasets and storage of data updates using docker volumes.
 Caching will result in much faster run times for commonly analyzed series and platforms.